 These are the primary barriers we recommend addressing when seeking out volunteers.
 By decreasing the number of barriers, you will see an increase in the number of committed volunteers and ultimately have your event run much more smoothly.
 And heck, you might even get more sleep leading up to your event, not worrying if enough people will show up.

 What do you think?
 Are there some common barriers we missed, or others that you would recommend addressing?
-If so, add them below.
+If so, connect with out team in chat.
 We’d love to hear about them and learn from you!